mathieu-benoit/hello-humanitec/docs/aks-basic.md

 ```
 _Note: re-run the above command until you get a value._

-## [PA-AZ] Create the Service Principal to access the AKS cluster
+## [PE-AZ] Create the Service Principal to access the AKS cluster

-As Platform Admin, in Azure.
+As Platform Engineer, in Azure.

 Create the Service Principal with the appropriate role:
 ```bash